Local coffee shop donates proceeds after Gravette tragedy

 HIWASSE, Ark.
-(KFTA) — A coffee shop will be donating 20 percent of all proceeds to help the family of those killed in the murder-suicide on Friday, July 5, in Gravette.
+(KNWA) — A coffee shop will be donating 20 percent of all proceeds to help the family of those killed in the murder-suicide on Friday, July 5, in Gravette.

 The Coffee Container owned by Alex and Jolene Wallace closed early after running out of inventory on Saturday, July 6.